-The Christian Science Monitor is reporting that India’s military has detailed plans for a limited war against Pakistan.
+The Christian Science Monitor is that India’s military has detailed plans for a limited war against Pakistan.
 The level of detail obtained by the CSM’s reporters (and leaked by the Indian military) is remarkable:

 Within the first 48 hours, India is expected to attack the Neelam Valley Road across the Kupwara sector in Indian-held Kashmir, says an Indian Air Force officer involved in the planning.
 The Indian Air Force will try to destroy an important bridge over the Jhelum River which connects Pakistan with Pakistan Occupied Kashmir.
 But “Indian action will attract heavy Pakistani punishment,” says General Mehta (an Indian military analyst).